fusiongyro/lbac/tutor8.md

 areas  we'll  be  covering in future installments.
 With  those installments, you  should  be  able  to  build  complete, working compilers for just about any occasion, and build them simply.
-If you REALLY want to build production-quality compilers,  you'll be able to do that, too.
+If you _really_ want to build production-quality compilers,  you'll be able to do that, too.

 For those of you who are chafing at the bit for more parser code,